UT-VisionMotionDecision/PLDAPS/README.md

 PLexon DAtapixx PSychtoolbox - Neurophysiology experiment toolbox for MATLAB

 Version 4.1 incorporates some larger changes that will break previous code.
-The new concept attempts to preserve the flexibility of PLDAPS while allowing to reduce code multiplication when desired.
+The new concept attempts to preserve and extend the flexibility of PLDAPS while allowing to reduce code multiplication when desired.
 It is still possible to copy code, but it provides a framework that makes it unneccessary.
 This has the advantage that bugs do not have to be fixed in many many files but just once.